gabors-data-analysis/da_case_studies/README.md

 On the [textbook's website](https://gabors-data-analysis.com/), we have detailed discussion of how to set up libraries, get data: [Overview of data and code](https://gabors-data-analysis.com/data-and-code/)

+## GitHub codespaces (NEW)

-Alternatively, you can also run Python and R codes in GitHub Codespaces with pre-configured environments.
-You can read more details on Codespaces [here](ch00-tech-prep/da-setup-codespaces.md).
+As of March 2026, you can also run *Python* and *R* codes in [GitHub Codespaces](https://github.com/features/codespaces) with pre-configured environments.
+You can read more details on how our [case studies work in Codespaces](ch00-tech-prep/da-setup-codespaces.md).

 To start a Codespace for your desired language, press one of the buttons below:

 **Click to open Codespaces with *Python* environment:**
 [![Open in GitHub Codespaces for Python](https://github.com/codespaces/badge.svg)](https://codespaces.new/gabors-data-analysis/da_case_studies?quickstart=1&devcontainer_path=.devcontainer%2Fpython%2Fdevcontainer.json)